flowlink/shopify_integration/README.md

 ## Webhooks

 The following webhooks are implemented.
-For all 'get_' webhooks, a 'shopify_id' field is return that use used to tie a Wombat object to its corresponding Shopify object.
+For all 'get_' webhooks, a 'shopify_id' field is return that use used to tie a FlowLink object to its corresponding Shopify object.

-* **get_orders**: Retrieves a list of orders from Shopify with all details of line items, taxes, discounts, shipping charges etc in Wombat official format.
+* **get_orders**: Retrieves a list of orders from Shopify with all details of line items, taxes, discounts, shipping charges etc in FlowLink official format.
 Each order's 'id' will be the Shopify order ID. 'source' will be set to your shopify_host parameter value.
 Also returns a list of shipment objects associated with all orders.